any-docs/css/content/reference/properties/hyphens/index.md

 > [!NOTE]
 > The rules defining how hyphenation is performed are not explicitly defined by the specification, so the exact hyphenation may vary from browser to browser.

-If supported, {{cssxref("hyphenate-character")}} may be used to specify an alternative hyphenation character to use at the end of the line being broken.
+If supported, `hyphenate-character` may be used to specify an alternative hyphenation character to use at the end of the line being broken.

 ## Syntax